- Clomipramine oral capsule is available as a generic drug and a brand-name drug. Brand name: Anafranil.

 - Clomipramine comes only as a capsule that you take by mouth.

-- Clomipramine is used to treat the excessive and repetitive ideas, thoughts, and impulses of obsessive-compulsive disorder.
+- Clomipramine oral capsule is used to treat the excessive and repetitive ideas, thoughts, and impulses of obsessive-compulsive disorder.

 FDA warning: Suicidal behavior